 What happens when you take an overly energetic endurance athlete with a passion for social impact?
 A multisport coach and personal trainer that works on a boatload of fundraising endurance teams.
-It's been awesome to launch Team U (including organizing the 1st and 2nd annual National Endurance Sports Summit), and work as the founding coach at Team SBH and Team SAFE.
+It's been awesome to launch Team U (including organizing the National Endurance Sports Summit), and work as the founding coach at Team SBH and Team SAFE.
 On my gap year program, I launched Team Tzvi.

 Together, I've been part of the raising of a few million dollars for charity.

 I'm a lucky cofounder and operations dude at Good St., working with an amazing team to make daily giving easy and meaningful.
 I work with some other organizations, including serving as board member at Music is Medicine and founding board member at the African Peace Center.

 I've done a bunch of different projects along the way, including a race director for a local 5K race, work on local government and community stuff, serving as a counselor for a couple of youth programs, and starting a little short but fun-lived publication at Princeton.
 I'm a huge audiobook evangelist (3x speed is still too slow) with favorites in history and neuroscience.
 I also like to shake things up when appropriate, am a fan of photography, graphic design, and web development.
 As for my interest in art?
 Google SketchUp was fun (especially in 2008 when I desiged my dream home), and got into graphic design in 2010/2011 when I oddly started using Adobe Illustrator to make ambigrams , including a big collage, and a strange attempt at a 3D amibram on Sketchup (I was obssessed with trying to conceptualize how to slice into an infitely topological 3D amibigram).